4JX/L5P-Keyboard-RGB/README.md

 - **Lightning:** Adds a little _spark_.
 - **AmbientLight:** Reacts to content on your screen.
 - **Smooth(Left/Right)Wave:** An implementation of the classic wave effect.

+## Crashes, freezes, errrors, etc
+I cannot guarantee this solution will work for anyone but myself.
+That being said feel free to open an issue if you encounter any of these problems on the [issues tab](https://github.com/4JX/L5P-Keyboard-RGB/issues).

 ---